 Lincoln - Mikado is a very small town located in the state of Michigan.
 With a population of 2,903 people and just one neighborhood, Lincoln - Mikado is the 288th largest community in Michigan.

-Because occupations involving physical labor dominate the local economy, Lincoln - Mikado is generally considered to be a blue-collar town.
-38.61% of the Lincoln - Mikado workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lincoln - Mikado is a blue-collar town, with 38.61% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lincoln - Mikado is a town of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Lincoln - Mikado who work in office and administrative support (12.62%), management occupations (10.26%), and maintenance occupations (7.25%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Lincoln - Mikado has relatively fewer families with younger children, and/or college students.
 Combined, this makes Lincoln - Mikado a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Lincoln - Mikado doesn't have a public transportation system that people use for their commute.
+Lincoln - Mikado is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Lincoln - Mikado with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.09% of adults in Lincoln - Mikado have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Lincoln - Mikado rank slightly lower than the national average.
+14.09% of adults 25 and older in Lincoln - Mikado have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Lincoln - Mikado in 2022 was $28,116, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $112,464 for a family of four.
 However, Lincoln - Mikado contains both very wealthy and poor people as well.